 So, each time we have an emotional reaction, we choose whether to keep the emotional feedback loop going after 90 seconds and let our stress hormones continue flooding in, or whether to stop our emotional reactivity.

-But how do we stop, how do we simply not think about something that just happened, especially if it tripped a particularly touchy trigger?
+But how do we stop?
+How do we simply not think about something that just happened, especially if it tripped a particularly touchy trigger?

 When your emotions are surging, 90 seconds can feel like a long time.
-So, one trick Dr. Taylor suggests2 is to look at the hand of a clock as soon as you feel your emotional reaction rise.
+So, one trick Dr. Taylor suggests is to look at the hand of a clock as soon as you feel your emotional reaction rise.
 (I’ll add that if there’s no dial nearby, you can try grabbing your phone and pulling up the stopwatch function.)

 The act of looking at the elapsed time alone may be enough to remind you to observe rather than engage.
 If you can wait out the reaction, then you will feel less stressed.
 If you continue engaging in the same thoughts, leading to the same reactive emotions, then you’ll stay in the loop.